 Apple Park is the last item from co-founder Steve Jobs, who died Oct.
 5, 2011, after a long battle with pancreatic cancer.
 The notoriously detail-oriented leader had visualised Apple’s brand-new headquarters to be a beacon of innovation and a location for the company’s staff members to continue their efforts to launch innovative products.
 Apple’s headcount has actually swollen considerably since the early years of the company, and it has outgrown its present workplaces at 1 Infinite Loop, which holds approximately 2,800 employees.

-The site has at its heart a ring-shaped, 2.8 million-square-foot building clad in glass.
+The site’s style consultant has designed a heart a ring-shaped, 2.8 million-square-foot building clad in glass.
 Jobs compared the structure to a “spaceship” when he proposed the advancement to the Cupertino City Council in 2011.
 The concept was certainly outside the norm for corporate headquarters, and Jobs’ intense interest in style had an obvious impact on the architecture.
 He had actually initially prepared for the complex to open in 2015; however it took longer to obtain approval from the city than originally thought.

 In memory of the late Apple co-founder, the campus will include a 1,000-seat auditorium called the Steve Jobs Theatre.
 The entryway to the structure will be a 20-foot-tall, 165-foot size glass cylinder with a “metallic carbon-fibre” roofing system.
 The theatre will sit atop a hill, one of the highest points on the campus.